-Studies have found that individuals who say they are disorganized, or have too much stuff described themselves as drained and overwhelmed.
+Studies have found that individuals who say they are disorganized, or have too much stuff laying around, described themselves as drained and overwhelmed.
 They also have higher level of cortisol and other stress hormones, and they have more difficulty completing tasks because of their disorganized environment.

 Find out how clutter is affecting you and pick up some tips for bringing physical and mental clutter under control.

 Understanding the Effects of Clutter

 There are good reasons to be concerned about clutter.
 A messy environment aggravates allergies and increases the risk of fire and accidents.
 See what tidying up can do for your body and mind.

 - Eliminate distractions.
 It’s difficult to concentrate when your brain is busy looking at irrelevant objects.
 A clear view will help you to focus on your immediate task.

 - Save time.
 How much time do you spend looking for car keys or the TV remote?
 When your possessions are kept in their place, you’ll know where each item is.